 The Cricut calligraphy pens have a unique angled/chiseled edge.
 When you draw with these pens, the line weight will vary as the machine draws each line.
 These pens are especially fun to use with fonts as the edge of the pen adds a nice hand-lettered touch.
 Turning the pens in the pen holder can also impact the look of the lines so test our which angles you like best.

 The most fun you can have with the Cricut pens is using different pen types to create unique combinations of drawing designs.
 Layer different inks on top of each other and pair different ink types to get fun hand-designed looks.
 You can create duplicate drawing layers in different colors or inks to create some nice drawing effects.

 Practice Cricut Drawing Project

-If you’ve gone through the entire 12 lesson series to draw and write with your Cricut, you should not be well on your way to creating all kinds of fun Cricut projects using the pens.
+If you've gone through the entire 12 lesson series to draw and write with your Cricut, you should now be well on your way to creating all kinds of fantastic Cricut projects using the pens.
 You can convert cut lines, layer art designs, write fonts and make your projects really pop with extra hand-drawn accents.